aasomol/samplingCV/README.md

 # A Sampling Approach to Planning with Infinite Domain Control Variables

-This is the supplementary material for the paper "A Sampling Approach to Planning with Infinite Domain Control Variables", presented at ICAPS 2025.
+This is the supplementary material for the paper "A Sampling Approach to Planning with Infinite Domain Control Variables", accepted at ICAPS 2025.
 In this file system we have several folders:

 - DOMAINS: The specification for each domain.